wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/powerapps-customize/includes/2-powerapps-explore.md

 ![PowerApps gallery options](../media/powerapps-galleries.png)

 ## Explore the details screen
 Next is the details screen, which is named **DetailScreen1** by default.
-Here are its main controls:
+Here are some of its controls:

 - **DetailForm1**: This control contains other controls.
 - **DataCard1**: This is a card control.
 In this case, it shows a flooring category from the Flooring Estimates table, as seen in the previous unit.